Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Acknowledgments

 \section{Acknowledgments}

-We would like to acknowledge the helpful advice of Shuchin Aeron, Jeffrey Fessler, and David Hong during the course of this project.We would also like to thank Amos Cao for sharing the brain fMRI dataset.
-This work was supported by AFOSR YIP award FA9550-19-1-0026 and NSF BIGDATA award IIS-1838179.
+We would like to thank the anonymous reviewers for their detailed and thorough feedback that greatly helped improve the precision of our paper.
+We would like to also acknowledge an anonymous reviewer for pointing out the relationship of the t-SVD to the BTD, and Shuchin Aeron for his helpful advice during the course of this project.
+This work was supported in part by AFOSR YIP award FA9550-19-1-0026, NSF CAREER award CCF-1845076, NSF BIGDATA award IIS-1838179, and the IAS Charles Simonyi endowment.